top of page

 Q: Can my child attend an NSA support group even if they are shy?

 A: Absolutely!
 NSA groups create a safe and encouraging environment.
-Participation is always voluntary, and children can take their time getting comfortable before speaking.
+Participation is always voluntary, allowing children to take their time getting comfortable before speaking.

 Q: How can I help my child advocate for themselves at school?